You don’t have to outrun the bear. You only have to outrun the other campers.

 Official enrolment guides beat anything I can write here:

 After enrolling both keys on an account, remove TOTP and SMS as MFA options on that account.
 The key is stronger than SMS; leaving SMS enabled means your weakest link is still SMS, and that defeats the whole point.
-(Keep the printed one-time recovery codes, which go in your Home Kit.)
+(Keep the printed backup / recovery codes for these accounts, which go in your Home Kit.)

 Passkeys, in one paragraph